-Being a college student and traveling back and forth from John A. Logan College, it is a great relief to come home and see how much she has grown as a person.
-I look forward to her running into my arms for a big hug.
-Those moments will forever be priceless for me.
+Six years later I can say, watching her growth has been a great joy.
+It is my job, as her older brother, to protect and love her.
+Currently, I travel back and forth from John A. Logan College, always doing my best to keep her on track with improvements in communication and interpersonal skills.
+It is a great feeling to come home and see how much she has grown.
+I always look forward to her running into my arms for a big hug.
+Those moments will forever be priceless to me.

 Written by A. Jonathan Seabrook

 Edited by D. Chandler and C. Jackson